How to Shear a Sheep with Best Tips for Beginners

 At this point, you need to change the sheep’s neck and head position toward the other shoulder.

-1. Simply put your right foot out and pull it back toward the sheep’s body.
+1. Put your right foot out and pull it back toward the sheep’s body.

 2. Then gently pull its head up while bending its neck toward its left shoulder.